 WHO Country List footnote: When available, the date of the most recent update or confirmation is indicated in parentheses in the country list.
 If no date is indicated, the most recent update or confirmation was provided before 2013.

-CDC—Health Information for International Travel (current online edition)Areas with malaria: Rural areas of Fars Province, Sistan-Baluchestan Province, and southern, tropical parts of Hormozgan and Kerman Provinces.
+CDC—Health Information for International Travel (current online edition)Areas with malaria: March—November in rural areas of Fars Province, Sistan-Baluchestan Province, and southern, tropical parts of Hormozgan and Kerman Provinces.

 - Malaria species: P. vivax 93%, P. falciparum 7%.